 The Mythical Man-Month

-"For many, the joys far outweigh the woes, and for them the remainder of this book will attempt to lay some boardwalks across the tar."
+“For many, the joys far outweigh the woes, and for them, the remainder of this book will attempt to lay some boardwalks across the tar.”

 Mythical Man-Month as a book is solid, and what really makes it good (at least for me) is how strongly the ideas put out in the book have stood the test of time.
 Fred Brooks, the author of the book, provides us with the wisdom he has gathered over the years leading major software projects in the 1970s.
-The book leads SWEs into the uncomfortable realization that writing software does indeed have a social, ethical, and political domain that requires reflective inquiries to construct ideal systems.
-So, if you want to know why the tech field has adopted certain organizational structures, software teams, common best practices, and development methodologies, consider checking the book out.

 Personally, the book has helped highlight and provide insight into a lot of the challenges of writing software within an organizational context (open-source or in a company).
 As a student, you usually will never encounter software development at scale until an internship, so this book is really priceless in that aspect.
-The book is dated, though, just because it was a different time for software development.
-Though, the portion about developing software with constraints gave an interesting thought to judging software not by size but by functionality (Mostly irrelevant now due to storage size).

-This paragraph is a bit of a tangent and can be skipped: Why was there minimal mention of organizational culture in Mythical Man-Month?
-Brook says a lot about organizational structures and what the responsibilities of those roles should be, but there is minimal mention of culture’s impact on a software project’s success.
+A question I had throughout reading the book was: “Why is there minimal mention of organizational culture in Mythical Man-Month?”
+Brook says a lot about organizational structures and the responsibilities of those roles, but there is minimal mention of culture’s impact on a software project’s success.
 Maybe, back then, no one needed a reminder that everyone at the company was there to succeed, and no one was actually out to get them.
-Most of the current DevOps best practices just seem to be pretty innocuous, though that could be in hindsight.
-Either way, with DevOps and learning from the 70s, we now have feedback loops, deployment pipelines, cross-functional teams, QA teams, continuous learning, code reviews, code ownership, and general cognizance of good software development organizations.1

 State of DevOps 2023 Report